 - Switch! — German show spoofing various other TV programs.

 - That Mitchell and Webb Look

 - Tim & Eric Awesome Show, Great Job! - Sketch comedy's worst nightmare.

 - Trip Tank - A Comedy Central animated sketch show.

 - The Two Ronnies

-- Uncle Grandpa is a cross between this and a animated sitcom.
+- Uncle Grandpa is a cross between this and an animated sitcom.

 - Wacko — a short-lived Saturday daytime (noon EST) show on CBS in 1977, with hosts Bo Kaprall and Julie McWhirter.

-- Was Guckst Du — could roughly described as Chappelle's Show in Germany, just with a focus on Turks and other asian minorities in Germany.
+- Was Guckst Du — could be roughly described as Chappelle's Show in Germany, only with Turkish and Central/East Asian minorities.